torbsd/torbsd.github.io/corp-relays.md

 Please contact us with any questions on deploying Tor relays on BSDs.
 We hope our efforts not only increase the number of BSD-running Tor relays, but more generally strengthen the Tor network.

-Note that if __TDP__ maintains access to any of these relays, we make sure they are marked as being part of the same ["Family"](https://www.torproject.org/docs/tor-manual.html.en#NodeFamily).
+Note that if __TDP__ maintains access to any of these relays, we make sure they are marked as being part of the same ["Family"](https://www.torproject.org/docs/tor-manual.html.en#NodeFamily) of associated Tor relays.

 ### Current TDP Corporate Tor Relays ###